Forms IV and V (Years 10 and 11)

 Combined Science Trilogy (worth 2 GCSEs)

-Students not taking the three separate Sciences will continue their study of the three Sciences and will be examined in June of their Form V year, when they will have to complete six written papers, two in each of the Sciences, each one 1 hour 15 minutes.
-To replace controlled assessment, students are required to complete a set number of experiments, which could be examined in their written papers.
-Students at the end of the course are awarded two grades from 1-1 to 9-9.
-This creates a 17 mark spread, with the possibility of numbers being different e.g. 5-4.
-The option to take Foundation Tier remains, which limits students to a maximum grade of 5-5.
-The decision about whether to take a Foundation paper is taken in Form V based on what is best for the individual and is shared with their parents.
+Students in Combined sets will continue their study of the three Sciences and will be examined in June of their Form V year, when they will have to complete six written papers, two in each of the Sciences.
+These are shorter than the Separate Papers at 1 hour 15 minutes.
+To assess their experimental skills, students are required to complete a set number of experiments, about which they could be asked in their papers.
+Students are awarded two grades at the end of the course from 1-1 to 9-9.
+This creates 17 potential grade combinations, with the possibility of numbers being different e.g. 5-4.
+For some students the option to take Foundation Tier may be appropriate, focusing on core concepts and providing a more manageable route to achieve a good grade.

 Combined Science